tocco/tocco-docs/bs/spf_dkim.rst

 In most cases DNS is managed by the customer or a third party.

-Some domains are managed by us (blue in spread sheet).
+Some domains are managed by us.
 In this case we have to make DNS adjustments ourselves.

+See also :ref:`dns-who-updates-record`.

 How to Collect the Required Information